arnecato/fake-news-master-thesis/implementation.md

 1. Avg. precision
 2. Avg. recall

-# Multi-objective NSA with feature selection and VLC
+# Multi-objective NSA with embedded feature selection and VLC
 Same as above, except with embedded feature selection and variable-length chromosome method.
 Detector encoding has variable length.
 Selects which subset of features to use in the detector, e.g. [49,355,1433,254].
 Mutation and recombination operators will add and subtract feature subsets.